 Confront the Beast

-This is the beginning of my journey and the purpose of this blog is to not only document my journey but to also share information I discover along the way.
+This blog is to not only document my journey but to also share information I discover along the way.
 Hopefully this will end up providing a learning platform for myself and others.
 I’m also hopeful that committing to sharing my progress will help to make sure I continue to focus on my goals.

 What Does Financially Free Look Like?